 How do I find out all large files in a directory?

-1. For RedHat / CentOS / Fedorafind {/path/to/directory/} -type f -size +{size-in-kb}k -exec ls -lh {} \; | awk '{ print $9 ": " $5 }'
+find {/path/to/directory/} -type f -size +{size-in-kb}k -exec ls -lh {} \; | awk '{ print $9 ": " $5 }'

-2. For Debian / Ubuntu Linuxfind {/path/to/directory} -type f -size +{file-size-in-kb}k -exec ls -lh {} \; | awk '{ print $8 ": " $5 }'
+find {/path/to/directory} -type f -size +{file-size-in-kb}k -exec ls -lh {} \; | awk '{ print $8 ": " $5 }'

-How to find out top 10 largest file/directories?du -a /path/to/dir/ | sort -n -r | head -n 10
+du -a /path/to/dir/ | sort -n -r | head -n 10

 where